 - BEST OVERALL: Aterod Expandable Garden Hose

-- BEST BANG FOR THE BUCK: Knoikos Expandable Garden Hose
+- BEST BUDGET: Knoikos Expandable Garden Hose

-- UPGRADE PICK: Delxo Water Hose
+- UPGRADE PICK: Delxo 2020 Upgrade100FT Expandable Garden Hose

 - BEST WITH BRASS FITTINGS: GrowGreen Heavy Duty Expandable Garden Hose

-- BEST WITH 4 LAYER CORE: TBI Pro Garden Hose Expandable and Flexible
+- BEST WITH 4-LAYER CORE: TBI Pro Garden Hose Expandable and Flexible

-- ALSO CONSIDER: HBlife 100ft Garden Hose
+- HONORABLE MENTION: HBlife 100ft Garden Hose

-Quality material can make the difference between an expandable hose lasting for a few waterings or several years.
-The exterior of the hose, which protects the core from damage, should be tough enough to resist abrasions and punctures; it also needs to dry quickly to resist mildew.
+Quality hose materials can make the difference between a long-lasting expandable hose and one that’s dead in the water.
+The exterior of the hose, which protects the core from damage, should be tough enough to resist abrasion and punctures; it also needs to dry quickly to resist mildew.

 Number of Cores

-Hose fittings, which connect the hose to the water supply and to the nozzle, may be made of either brass or plastic.
-Plastic is inexpensive and can be durable, but tends to become cross-threaded after repeated use on metal water outlets.
-When the threads become damaged in this way, leaks are likely to develop at the water outlet.
+Hose fittings, which connect the hose to the water supply and to the spray nozzle, may come in brass or plastic.
+Plastic fittings are inexpensive and often durable, but they tend to become cross-threaded after repeated use on metal water outlets.
+This type of damage may lead to leaks at the water outlet.

-Hose Length and Weight
+Hose Length & Weight